Demagoh/Learning-git-take-2/README.md

-I'm kinda busy today so no fancy stuff :)
+I'm kinda tired today so no new stuff :3